Marketing Strategy: What It Is and How to Create One

 Competitors, particularly their value proposition and market share

-Market size, including the realistic number of customers that would be interested in your products
+Market size, including the realistic number of customers who would be interested in your products

-As you better understand the market, you will also better understand how you fit into it and how you can grow your brand.

 The purpose of every marketing campaign is to connect with a consumer.
-Therefore, to help guide the development of a strong marketing plan, your marketing strategy needs to include a comprehensive profile of your target audience.
+To help guide the development of a strong marketing plan, your marketing strategy needs to include a comprehensive profile of your target audience.

-It is helpful to consider your target audience in relation to the four Ps.
+It is helpful to consider your target audience relative to the four Ps.
 So, you might ask yourself the following questions:

 Based on what you know about the market, who is your target audience?
 What are their key demographics?